David Bohnett Public Service Fellowship

 HOW TO APPLY

-• Submit your Fellowship Application Essay along with your online application to NYU Wagner.
-Fellowship applicants must also submit the one-minute video essay in order to be considered for fellowship.
+- Submit your Fellowship Application Essay along with your online application to NYU Wagner.
+Fellowship applicants must also submit a one-minute video essay in order to be considered for fellowship.

-• Those selected as fellowship semi-finalists will be invited to participate in a virtual interview.
+- Those selected as fellowship semi-finalists will be invited to participate in an in-person or virtual interview.

-• Those selected as fellowship finalists will be invited for a virtual interview with the Selection Committee.
-This panel of judges will be comprised of representatives from sponsoring organizations, faculty and NYU Wagner alumni.
+- Those selected as fellowship finalists will be invited for an in-person or virtual interview with the Selection Committee.
+This panel of judges will be composed of representatives from sponsoring organizations, faculty, and NYU Wagner alumni.

 The David Bohnett Foundation